johnosbb/Artificial-intelligence/IOT/markdown/preventative_maintenance_analytics.md

 \text{cov}(B, C) = \frac{\sum_{i=1}^{3} (B_i - \bar{B})(C_i - \bar{C})}{3-1}
 ```

+This becomes:

 ```math
 = \frac{(4-5) \cdot (0.5-0.77) + (5-5) \cdot (0.8-0.77) + (6-5) \cdot (1.0-0.77)}{2}
 ```

+And simplifies to this:

 ```math
 = \frac{(-1) \cdot (-0.27) + (0) \cdot (0.03) + (1) \cdot (0.23)}{2}
 ```

+Giving us a value for the co-variance between B and C.

 ```math
 = \frac{0.27 + 0.23}{2} = 0.25
 ```

 Covariance is sensitive to the scale of the variables, and its interpretation can be challenging when dealing with variables on different scales.
 To overcome this, the correlation coefficient is often used, as it standardizes the measure to be between -1 and 1, providing a normalized measure of the strength and direction of the linear relationship between two variables.
 The correlation coefficient is calculated as the covariance divided by the product of the standard deviations of the variables.